PhilSad/stable-diffusion-infinite-outpainting-video/README.md

 3. Create a clip out of the frame list
 4. Repeat 2 & 3 for each HQ image
 5. Concat each clip to create the final video

+# TODO
+- [] Interactive outpainting: generate multiple images each steps to let user choose the best
+- [] Improve videos frames generation

+# Contributing

+I just started working on this project and there is lots of way to improve it.
+Feel free to open a PR.